ark-lang/ark/docs/DEVNOTES.md

 and a way for me to keep track of the shit I do.

 ## Friday, 27 March 2015
+### 10:18pm
+Haven't done much, ended up spending the rest of the day on Reddit, lol.
+I moved the old alloy server onto my own digital ocean for now since I forgot the details to Elliotts' server.
+I also moved the repo onto it's own organization, since I decided to put the web site back up on GitHub, then I'll setup dploy.io to deploy it to mine/elliotts' server.
+Currently re-considering the expression parsing at the moment.

 ### 5:48pm
 Going to start working on the new parser, I decided to merge it before it fully worked, but it's now kind of working.
 I might need to adjust the grammar, as it expects a semi-colon after everything, even nested functions, i.e: